fschiefenhoevel/cropmbtiles/README.md

 # cropmbtiles
-a bash script that uses gdal and sqlite3 to crop .mbtiles files using custom polygon shapefiles.
+a bash script that uses gdal and sqlite3 to crop .mbtiles files using polygon shapefiles.

 ## Background
 You have a mbtiles file and want to crop a region and possibly even want to reduce the maximum zoom level or increase compression in order to save diskspace.